DaveBullet1050/BatoceraHelpers/README/Network README.md

 force user = root
 ```

+## Router woes
+My router was set to "auto" channel config.
+This meant the router would either change channels or choose a conflicting channel.
+In both cases, there would be a disconnect without reconnect on Batocera.
+Ensure you change the channel on your router to a static setting.
+For me in New Zealand, I used channel 3 and haven't had a problem since.
+No changes are needed Batocera side.

 samba maintains its own user/password list, so you may need to run:
 `smbpasswd -a root`